MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-mi-self-verification-of-steps.md

 >[!Note]
 > To know about the SCOM Managed Instance (preview) Architecture, see [Azure Monitor SCOM Managed Instance (preview)](operations-manager-managed-instance-overview.md).

-After setting up the steps, run the self-validation tool.
-Based on the experience and data collected from telemetry, Operations Manager administrators have spent considerable time validating the accuracy of steps.
+After setting up the required parameters, run the self-validation tool.
+Based on the experience and data collected from telemetry, Operations Manager administrators have spent considerable time validating the accuracy of parameters.
 Running this tool helps to identify any issues with your environment or parameters before proceeding with the actual deployment.

-Many customers are benefited from this tool as it saves a significant amount of time that would otherwise be spent troubleshooting issues with steps later on.
+Many customers are benefited from this tool as it saves a significant amount of time that would otherwise be spent troubleshooting issues with parameters later on.
 Therefore, we recommend running this tool before deployment to avoid spending excessive time diagnosing and troubleshooting on-premises parameters in the future.

 In the process of SCOM Managed Instance creation, three primary personas are involved.
 Following is the typical flow of how the Operations Manager admin sets up the steps in enterprise organizations: